 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note considers the question of when court proceedings can be stayed.
-It identifies scenarios in which a party may apply for a stay of proceedings, including to allow for: a jurisdictional challenge; arbitration; an attempt to settle; related criminal proceedings; an opportunity to comply with a procedural requirement or court order etc. the court may order a stay of proceedings following a consent order or Tomlin Order (Rule 40.6(3)(b)(ii) of the CPR), where this would further the overriding objective (CPR 3.1(2)(f)) and where CPR 15.11 applies (automatic stays).
+It identifies scenarios in which a party may apply for a stay of proceedings, including to allow for: a jurisdictional challenge; arbitration; an attempt to settle; related criminal proceedings; an opportunity to comply with a procedural requirement or court order etc. the court may order a stay of proceedings following a consent order or Tomlin Order (CPR 40.6(3)(b)(ii)), where this would further the overriding objective (CPR 3.1(2)(f)) and where CPR 15.11 applies (automatic stays).
 A stay of court proceedings can be sought at various stages in the proceedings, including pre-allocation and in the directions questionnaire, and can generally be ordered following an application by the parties or by the court acting on its own initiative.
 Guidance is also given on how to lift a stay where a claim has been stayed.

 This Practice Note provides guidance on the interpretation and application of the relevant provisions of the CPR.
 Depending on the court in which your matter is proceeding, you may also need to be mindful of additional provisions—see further below.

 There are a variety of occasions when it may be appropriate to seek a stay of a civil claim and/or when the court of its own volition might decide to do so.
-These include situations where:
+These include

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.